How To Get Beyoncé's Foilyage Highlights

-The hybridized hair colouring method fuses the effortless, grown out look of balayage with the precision of traditional foil highlights.
-And the gentler way to colour is as versatile as Bey herself: "The technique can be adapted for different looks and colours," Hazan says, including all-over colour or low-key highlights near the face.
+The hybridized hair coloring method fuses the effortless, grown out look of balayage with the precision of traditional foil highlights.
+And the gentler way to color is as versatile as Bey herself: "The technique can be adapted for different looks and colors," Hazan says, including all-over color or low-key highlights near the face.

 Ready for the best part?
 With smart execution, foilyage highlights look fresh for months — a budget and time-preserving godsend for those of us constantly on the run like Queen Bey.
 Ahead, Hazan shares her best tips to stay golden, raven, and everything in between, all without sacrificing hair health.